ItemReader (Map) - AWS Step Functions

 • If the number of fields in a row is more than the number of fields in the header, Step Functions skips the additional fields.

-For more information about how Step Functions parses a CSV file, see Example of parsing an input CSV file.
+For more information about how Step Functions parses a text delimited file, see Example of parsing an input CSV file.

 Note

 • The execution input used to start a child workflow execution can't exceed 256 KiB.
-However, Step Functions supports reading an item of up to 8 MB from a CSV or JSON file if you then apply the optional ItemSelector field to reduce the item's size.
+However, Step Functions supports reading an item of up to 8 MB from a text delimited file, JSON, or JSON Lines file if you then apply the optional ItemSelector field to reduce the item's size.

-• Currently, Step Functions supports 10 GB as the maximum size of an individual file in an Amazon S3 inventory report.
-However, Step Functions can process more than 10 GB if each individual file is under 10 GB.
+• Step Functions supports 10 GB as the maximum size of an individual file in Amazon S3.

 • Step Functions needs appropriate permissions to access the Amazon S3 datasets that you use.
-For information about IAM policies for the datasets, see IAM policies for datasets.
+For information about IAM policies for the datasets, see IAM policy recommendations for datasets.

 The following tabs show examples of the ItemReader field syntax and the input passed to a child workflow execution for this dataset.